 Your early retirement benefit is calculated using the same formula as a service retirement benefit multiplied by a reduction percentage based on your age and/or service at early retirement.
 Because your benefit may be paid over a longer period of time than if you had waited until being eligible for service retirement, your benefit will be reduced.
-The tables on pages 11 and 12 show the effects these reductions would have on your benefit.
+The table on page 12 shows the effect these reductions would have on your benefit.